 Shares in registered form can also be issued by a Luxembourg company.
 According to Luxembourg company law, the issuer must hold at its registered office a register in which the holders of shares are registered.
 In the case of shares cleared through clearing systems, the relevant clearing system (or person acting for the account of the clearing system) is entered into the register.

-In addition to these existing requirements, on 15 January 2019, the Luxembourg act of 13 January 2019, pertaining to the register of beneficial owners – which implements the provisions of the Fourth EU Anti-Money Laundering Directive (Directive (EU) 2015/489 of the European Parliament and of the Council of 20 May 2015 on the prevention of the use of the financial system for the purposes of money laundering or terrorist financing) into Luxembourg law – was published and provides for the creation of a register of beneficial owners of Luxembourg legal entities.
-This act entered into force on 1 March 2019 and applies to Luxembourg companies whose shares are admitted to trading (although there will be exceptions; for instance, for companies whose shares are admitted to trading on a regulated market).
+In addition to these existing requirements, on 15 January 2019, the Luxembourg Act of 13 January 2019, pertaining to the register of beneficial owners – which implements the provisions of the Fourth EU Anti-Money Laundering Directive30 into Luxembourg law – was published and provides for the creation of a register of beneficial owners of Luxembourg legal entities.
+The Act entered into force on 1 March 2019 and applies to Luxembourg companies whose shares are admitted to trading (although there will be exceptions, for instance, for companies whose shares are admitted to trading on a regulated market).

 Flexible corporate law – non-voting shares, nominal value and authorised capital

 Both SAs and SCAs may issue non-voting shares.
 According to the Luxembourg Act dated 10 August 1915 on commercial companies, as amended (the Companies Act 1915), which has been amended to provide further flexibility for the issuance of non-voting shares by SAs,31 the maximum number of non-voting shares is to be determined by the general shareholders' meeting, and the financial rights attached to the non-voting shares on a distribution (dividend, repayment or liquidation) are determined in the articles of association of the Luxembourg issuer.

 Non-voting shares retain voting rights in relation to any resolutions: